br0tda/tdlib_raspberry/README.md

 ```
 ## Tips

-You may have some issues due to low memory on your board: try to increaseyour SWAP
+You may have some issues due to low memory on your board: try to [increase your SWAP](https://wpitchoune.net/tricks/raspberry_pi3_increase_swap_size.html)

 ## Compatibility
 Tested on: